icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [vijaymarupudi/nvim-fzf](https://github.com/vijaymarupudi/nvim-fzf) - A Lua API for using FZF.
 Allows for full asynchronicity for UI speed and usability.
 - [camspiers/snap](https://github.com/camspiers/snap) - An extensible fuzzy finder.
 Similar to Telescope, and optimized for performance, especially when grepping in large codebases.
 - [ibhagwan/fzf-lua](https://github.com/ibhagwan/fzf-lua) - The Lua version of `fzf.vim`, high-performance and fully async, supports `nvim-web-devicons`, Git indicators, LSP, quickfix/location lists and more.
 Also supports [`skim`](https://github.com/lotabout/skim) as its fzf binary.
+- [willyelm/pulse.nvim](https://github.com/willyelm/pulse.nvim) - A single entrypoint for commands.
+Use prefixes to quickly access diagnostics, Git and more via pickers.
 - [jvgrootveld/telescope-zoxide](https://github.com/jvgrootveld/telescope-zoxide) - Telescope integration for [zoxide](https://github.com/ajeetdsouza/zoxide), a smart directory picker that tracks your usage.
 - [nvim-mini/mini.nvim#mini.fuzzy](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-fuzzy.md) - Module of `mini.nvim` with functions to perform fuzzy matching of one string to others along with fast Telescope sorter.
 - [axkirillov/easypick.nvim](https://github.com/axkirillov/easypick.nvim) - Easypick lets you easily create Telescope pickers from arbitrary console commands.